 A pair consists of a string key and a value, so the action method constructs a Perl 6 pair with the => operator.

 The other action methods work the same way.
-They transform the information they extract from the match object into native Perl 6 data structures, and call make to set those native structures as their own ASTs.
+They transform the information they extract from the match object into "native" Perl 6 data structures, and call make to set it as their own AST.